hillscottc/hillscottc.github.io/programming/programming_notes.md

   > *Reduce*
   > The master node collects all the answers and combines them in some way to form the output.

-- Concurrency:
+## Concurrency:

 Process is in instance.
 It contains threads.
 Threads can share resources.
 Celery.
 Task queues are a scalable mechanism to distribute work across threads or machines.
 Celery communicates via messages, using a broker to mediate between clients and workers.
 To initiate a task a client puts a message on the queue, the broker then delivers the message to a worker.
 The message broker is an in-memory data structure store.
 Redis, Gevent.
 Pykka

-- SQL aggregate functions

-        SELECT ID, AVG(Bonus) as 'Avg Bonus', SUM(SalesYTD) as 'Year Sales' FROM Sales.Table GROUP BY ID;

 ## Memoization